wubaoyuan/tencent-ml-images-1/README.md

 ```
 As shown above, one image corresponds to one row.
 The first term is the original image ID of ImageNet.
 The followed terms separated by space are the annotations.
 For example, "2367:1" indicates class 2367 and its confidence 1.
 Note that the class index starts from 0, and you can find the class name from the file [data/dictionary_and_semantic_hierarchy.txt](data/dictionary_and_semantic_hierarchy.txt).

-**NOTE**: There are some repeated URLs in `List of all image URLs of Fall 2011 Release` of ImageNet, \ie, the image corresponding to one URL may be stored multiple times with different image IDs in ImageNet.
+**NOTE**: We find that there are some repeated URLs in `List of all image URLs of Fall 2011 Release` of ImageNet, i.e., the image corresponding to one URL may be stored in multiple sub-folders with different image IDs.
+We manually check a few repeated images, and find the reason is that one image annotated with a child class may also be annotated with its parent class, then it is saved to two sub-folders with different image IDs.
+To the best of our knowledge, this point has never been claimed in ImageNet or any other place.
+If one want to use ImageNet, this point should be noticed.
+Due to this point, there are also a few repeated images in our database, but our training is not significantly influenced.
+In future, we will update the database by removing the repeated images.

 #### [Download Images from Open Images](#download-images-from-open-images)